Wondering which is best for you?

 This is pretty cool – kind of a “Smart Training” option that you get with the 1750 treadmill.

 So which machine is better for you – the Nordictrack 1750 vs Proform 9000?

 Well, the Proform 9000 treadmill has the benefit of the much larger console screen – 22 inches vs 14 inches.

 It also gives you everything you need for a great workout including the iFit streaming, solid cushioning, incline and decline.

-The Nordictrack 1750 treadmill however has the advantage of coming in slightly cheaper.
+The Nordictrack 1750 treadmill however has the advantage of the pivoting console.
 And you get more room to grow with a higher incline.

 So it really comes down to what you’re looking for at the end of the day.